Team Health Surveys

 Survey respondents should be able to provide input anonymously, and survey results should be easy to interpret and actionable.
 This is where a Likert-based survey helps.

-Team Survey Results
+Team Health Survey

-Team Survey Results
+Team Health Survey

 Conducting a survey is a process, and as such it should have inputs and outputs, and follow a sequence of steps.
 In this sense, a survey is like a retrospective, conducted asynchronously, and follows a roughly similar set of steps: